-DPHil Students: Carl welcomes informal contacts from prospective students interested in using evidence-based approaches to improve healthcare in the following areas:
+DPHil Students: Carl welcomes informal contacts from prospective students interested in the following areas:

 - Evidence synthesis and systematic reviews